Top 12 Venture Capital Firms for Marketplace Startups

 12. 14W

-Based in New York, 14W is a venture capital firm that invests in companies making the future more accessible and connected.
-They support businesses from early to late stages, focusing on platforms with the potential for significant impact.
+Based in New York, 14W is a venture capital firm that invests in companies building a more accessible, efficient, and connected future.
+Since 2010, they have backed founders across both early and late stages.

-- Industries of focus: Marketplace, Consumer, Financial Services
+- Industries of focus: Marketplace, Consumer Tech, Financial Services

 - Founded: 2010